lashhw/System-Software-Design-Implementation/hw1/write_up.md

 }
 ```

-Open the device file named `/dev/rootkit` in read-write mode.
+To test the module, our userspace program open the device file named `/dev/rootkit` in read-write mode.

 Send an `ioctl` command to the opened device file to hide/unhide the module.